Singular Learning Theory for Factor Analysis: Preliminaries on real log canonical thresholds

 Blow-ups (over the real numbers) are a standard tool to construct maps $\rho$ that satisfy the conditions of the chain rule (Fact~\ref{fact:chain-rule}) and can, hence, be used for computations concerning RLCTs.

-In this paper, we will only use the blow-up at a point, namely the origin of $\R^d$ with $d$ some fixed positive integer.
+In this paper, we will only use the blow-up along a linear subspace $L = \{x \in \R^d \mid x_1 = \ldots = x_c = 0\}$ of $\R^d$ defined by the vanishing of a subset of the coordinates.
 This blow-up is a real algebraic map $\rho: M \to \R^d$ from a $d$-dimensional real algebraic variety $M$.
-The map is an isomorphism outside the origin in $\R^d$ and pulls back the origin to a real projective space $\mathbb{P}_\R^{d-1}$.
-The manifold $M$ can be covered by $d$ copies of $\R^d$ which we call charts and, as the RLCT is a local concept, it suffices to consider the restrictions of $\rho$ to these charts.
-For $i \in [d]$, the restriction to the $i$-th chart can be described as
+The map is an isomorphism outside of $L$ and pulls back $L$ to a real projective space $\mathbb{P}_\R^{d-1}$.
+The manifold $M$ can be covered by $c$ copies of $\R^d$ which we call charts and, as the RLCT is a local concept, it suffices to consider the restrictions of $\rho$ to these charts.
+For $i \in [c]$, the restriction to the $i$-th chart can be described as